TarekSw/SMTP-GMAIL/README.md

 [![Tech](https://img.shields.io/badge/Tech-python-red.svg)](https://www.python.org/)
 # SMTP
-This is a python project that send emails to any gmail account specified using the GUI It was done as a mini-project for the networking course at university.
+This is a python project that send emails to any gmail account specified using the GUI.
+<br><i>It was done as a mini-project for the networking course at university.</i>

 # Things to do